jawah/kiss-headers/docs/advanced-header.md

 ### Setup

-If you wish to run bellow examples, first do :
+If you wish to run below examples, first do :

 ```python
 from kiss_headers import parse_it